StratifyLabs/StratifyBlog/content/device/2013-10-02-A-FIFO-Buffer-Implementation.md

 }
 ```

-Using a FIFO in the above way lessens the real-time requirements for an application as well as gives the application developer more leeway in handling incoming data.
+Using a FIFO as described above can reduce the real-time requirements for an application, as well as give the application developer more flexibility in handling incoming data.
+Because the FIFO buffer stores the data until it can be processed by the application, the application does not need to handle each byte as it arrives.
+This can make it easier to develop real-time applications that must process large amounts of data.

 ## Conclusion

-FIFOs are a storage mechanism that operates on a first-in, first-out basis.
+FIFOs are a type of data storage that operate on a first-in, first-out basis.
 They are useful for managing the arrival of asynchronous data.
-Integrating a FIFO with an ISR, such as the UART ISR, can make processing the incoming data much easier for the application developer.
+By integrating a FIFO with an interrupt service routine (ISR) like the UART ISR, an application developer can more easily process incoming data.
+FIFOs can help to reduce the real-time requirements of an application and provide more flexibility in handling incoming data.